jjibrah/hvacc/progress.md

 This document is the implementation checklist from an empty repository to a complete, demonstrable platform.
 Check an item only when its code, tests, documentation, and relevant evidence are complete.

+Project boundary: this is a private, non-production learning project.
+The project developer acts as product owner, technical owner, and provisional security reviewer; formal hospital and clinical approvals are not applicable while all content remains synthetic.

 ## Delivery principles

 - Build one full-stack Next.js application using TypeScript and npm.